sam98963/mighty_mini_minds/README.md

-Link to our Back end: https://github.com/dlrodev92/mighty_mini_minds_backEnd
+Link to our Back End: https://github.com/dlrodev92/mighty_mini_minds_backEnd

 Weicome to Mighty Mini Minds, also known as MMM...